 Almost any kind of product sold can have a design defect, but certain products are more likely to cause serious injuries than others.
 Examples of products that are commonly the subject of defective design cases include:

 Examples of design defects that could cause product injuries could include a product that is not structurally able to support weight when that is an intended use of the product, or a toy intended for small children that poses a choking hazard.

 Although some of these products come with warning labels notifying the user about potential dangers, sometimes the warning is insufficient or the risk of injury is too great for the label to be an adequate defense.

 If you have been injured while using a product the way it was intended to be used, you may have a defective design case.
 Product liability cases are complex and require being able to prove negligence on the part of the designer or manufacturer and lack of a safer, cost-effective design.

 The product liability lawyers at Lichtenstein Law Group know the ins and outs of defective design cases.
 If you talk to us about your case, we can gather the information that we need to determine if you have a solid defective design case.

 In order to prove defective design, you must be able to show that you were injured when using a product as directed, and that someone or some company involved in the design, manufacturing or distribution of the product was negligent.

+There are many types of product defects.
 The important elements of a defective design case are proving that:

 Proving negligence in a tort case involves establishing that a company owed a duty to you, the plaintiff, that they breached that duty in some way, that the breach of duty (defective product design) was the actual and proximate cause of your injury, and that you suffered actual damages because of the company’s negligent act.